 There aren’t many accommodation options on Livingston Island, so be sure to book in advance!

 8. Experience ‘true’ Guatemala at the Chichicastenango markets

-9. Live on the edge by sitting through an entire journey on a chicken bus
+9. Live on the edge on a chicken bus

 When I say ‘live on the edge’ I literally mean it, because you might be spending the entire journey on the edge of your seat.
 We have lots of funny stories from riding chicken buses in Guatemala, on one trip there was a bag full of alive squawking chickens at the back of the bus that kept attempting to fly at the window.
 The buses themselves are essentially old American school buses but the bus drivers customize their buses so they look like something from Pimp my Ride and the Latin music is always blaring.
 All this together with the very-chatty locals you definitely won’t be getting any sleep on one, that’s for sure.

 The familiar backpacking stomping ground of Guatemala is the perfect destination to start your descent or ascent (however you want to look at it) into backpacking.
 Guatemala is westernized enough to still feel comfortable, there’s lots of transport options, lots of hotels and hostels in all the major towns and lots of other backpackers for you to socialize with.
 But go off the beaten track and you will find a side to Guatemala so unique and mesmerizing that you may not want to veer back onto the well-traveled backpacker trail again.
 Again, this is another one of the great reasons to visit Guatemala!

 I feel that two weeks is the ideal amount of time to spend in Guatemala, this two week itinerary for Guatemala includes all the must-see places.